corefan/xenko-docs/en/manual/scripts/create-a-model-from-code.md

     Alternatively, create a mesh using your own vertex and index buffers.
 For example:

     ```cs
-    // Alternatively, create a mesh using your own vertex and index buffers.
+    // Create a mesh using your own vertex and index buffers.

     mesh = new Mesh { Draw = new MeshDraw { /* Vertex buffer and index buffer setup */ } };
     model.Meshes.Add(mesh);
     ```